tannerbohn/tannerbohn.github.io/_posts/2016-02-26-linksaver.markdown

 **Notes:**

 - Our research found that despite using a technique in the brain thought to produce total amnesia we've been able to show that with strong reminders, these memories can be recovered

 **Url:** unknown

-**Notes:**

-- Early adolescent girls lose friends for having sex and gain friends for 'making out,' while their male peers lose friends for 'making out' and gain friends for having sex (Penn State Uni)

-**Url:** unknown